How abcam’s conjugated recombinant antibodies are boosting immunology research

 “Once we got the antibodies, found the ones that worked well, and found that these conjugation kits were working well for us, we just went full steam ahead.

-“What’s great is that abcam has many recombinant antibodies validated by knockout, which gives a lot of confidence in the results.
+“What’s great is that Abcam has many recombinant antibodies validated by knockout, which gives a lot of confidence in the results.

 “We keep seeing the same results across repeated experiments with the same antibodies, which gives us confidence that what we’re seeing is biologically real.”